 Our House Cleaning Schedule

-It’s a feat with two toddlers, and we’re not always spot on, but we try to end every day with a clutter-free house.
+It’s a feat with two young kids, and we’re not always spot on, but we try to end every day with a clutter-free house.
 We’re working with the kids to teach them to clean as they go (i.e., they have to put away one mess before they make another).

 We also take about 5 minutes as a family before their bedtime to tidy everything we can.